TEN-framework/ten_framework/docs/ten_framework/ten_manager/designer_cn.md

 ## Installed Extension Addons

-Retrieve all installed extension addons recognized by the dev-server under the base directory.
+Retrieve all installed extension addons recognized by the designer under the base directory.

-- **Endpoint:** `/api/dev-server/v1/addons/extensions`
+- **Endpoint:** `/api/designer/v1/addons/extensions`
 - **Verb:** GET

 You will receive a `200 OK` response, with the body containing a JSON array like this: